JeuJeus/blog/content/blog/security/apple/does-not-care-about-you.md

 Apple is known to widely restrict the Users ability to interface with their devices.
-Amongst the restriction of access to the file system, NFC API Acess (concerning third party payment providers other than Apple Pay), the ability to turn of WiFI/Bluetooth via Control Center.
+Amongst the restriction of access to the file system, NFC API Acess (concerning third party payment providers other than Apple Pay), the ability to turn off WiFI/Bluetooth via Control Center.
 Those have been mostly controversial but argumentatively comprehensible decisions.
 Apple hase used a similar strategy to justify the restriction on sideloading apps or installing third-party App Stores.
 In its press statement, Apple uses the narrative that the EU's legal requirement represents an attack on the security and privacy of its users.
-This article intentionally uses framing to frame the public perception of Apple's Walled Garden in the direction of a safe and secure environment, which is of course only positive for the user.
+This article intentionally uses framing to direct the public perception of Apple's Walled Garden in the direction of a safe and secure environment, which is of course only positive for the user.
 At the same time, the newly installed EU legal regulations pose a threat...[3]